-Nicotine, a colourless, oily compound, is the drug contained in tobacco that addicts you to smoking.
+Nicotine, a colorless, oily compound, is the drug contained in tobacco that addicts you to smoking.
 It’s the fastest addictive drug known to mankind, and just one cigarette can get you hooked because of the impact nicotine has on the brain.
 Every puff on a cigarette delivers, via the lungs to the brain, a small dose of nicotine.
-Unlike other drugs this ‘delivery system’ of the drug nicotine is extremely fast as it hits the brain with each breath.
+Unlike other drugs, this ‘delivery system’ of the drug nicotine is extremely fast as it hits the brain with each breath.
 If there are twenty puffs for you in a cigarette, you receive twenty doses of the drug with just one cigarette.

 Nicotine is a quick-acting drug, and levels in the bloodstream fall swiftly to about half within thirty minutes of smoking a cigarette and to a quarter within an hour.
 This explains why most smokers average about twenty per day.

 This information is so important that you should read it again and absorb it fully.

 As soon as the smoker extinguishes the cigarette, the nicotine rapidly leaves and the body withdraws from the drug.